10 Best Practices for Successful DevOps Implementation

 8) Ensure real-time visibility into the project

-For a cross-functional IT organization, it is important to have a project management tools that provide real-time visibility into a project or an application is required.
-It makes the project coordination among different functions easier.
-All the stakeholders need to understand in which phase the project is exactly in the development to the deployment process.
-Advanced project management tools have built-in automation that eases getting the information by displaying who and what are the crucial resources for the current tasks of the project.
+All the stakeholders need to understand in which phase the project is in the development phase to the deployment process.
+Advanced project management tools have built-in automation that eases getting the information by displaying who and what are the crucial resources for the project’s current tasks.

 9) Integrate and deliver continuously

 Continuous delivery is an extension of continuous integration.
-Continuous Delivery approach ensures that every new or revised requirement is rapidly and safely deployed to production with quality by delivering each and every change to a production-like environment and making sure that the software / application functions as intended through rigorous test automation.
-It confirms that the software functions as intended through rigorous automated testing.
-Hence, Continuous Integration and Continuous Delivery should not be neglected for successful DevOps implementation.
+The Continuous Delivery approach ensures that every new or revised requirement is rapidly and safely deployed to production with quality by delivering every change to a production-like environment and ensuring that the software/application functions as intended through rigorous test automation.

 10) Achieve better results with monitoring & feedback

-DevOps is not just an initiative, but an expedition to continuously improve an organization’s practices and culture to offer better value and satisfaction to customers and achieve improved business outcomes.
-Contact us if you are interested to know more about DevOps and wish to embrace DevOps philosophy.
-Our Agile and DevOps Advisory & Transformation services are focused on helping clients identify key areas of improvement; benchmark and align their Agile / DevOps processes to industry best practices; design target operating model to maximize the investments, and provide recommendations and roadmap to adopt Agile & DevOps practices and establish a high maturity Agile DevOps Organization.
+Contact us If you want to learn more about DevOps and wish to embrace DevOps practices and principles.
+Our Agile and DevOps Advisory & Transformation services are focused on helping clients identify key areas of improvement, benchmark and align their Agile / DevOps processes to industry best practices, design target operating models to maximize the investments, and provide recommendations and roadmap to adopt Agile & DevOps practices and establish a high maturity Agile DevOps Organization.

 Author